 With the recent influx of Game Boy, Game Boy Color, and Game Boy Advance games to Nintendo’s online subscription service, it’s easier than it’s ever been to play most of the mainline Zelda games.
-We here at Polygon have been blazing through the series’ classic catalog in the lead-up to The Legend of Zelda: Tears of the Kingdom in May.
+We here at Polygon have been blazing through the series’ classic catalog in celebration of the release of The Legend of Zelda: Tears of the Kingdom.
 It’s a joy to play the games back to back and watch the series evolve in microcosm between each subsequent entry.

 In 2023, Polygon is embarking on a Zeldathon.
 Join us on our journey through The Legend of Zelda series, from the original 1986 game to the release of The Legend of Zelda: Tears of the Kingdom and beyond.

 But sometimes, it’s just as much fun, if not more so, to play the games that were inspired by Zelda — to see how different studios interpreted the pillars of Nintendo’s action-adventure franchise.